-MIT Policies and Procedures Section 9.1: Personal Conduct and Responsibilities Towards Members of the MIT Community
+MIT Policies & Procedures Section 9.2: Personal Conduct and Responsibilities Towards Students and Employees

-MIT Policies and Procedures Section 9.3: Racist Conduct
+MIT Policies & Procedures Section 9.4: Racist Conduct

 In order to create a respectful, welcoming and productive community, the Institute is committed to providing a living, working and learning environment that is free from harassment.

 No one shall be retaliated against for, in good faith, raising a complaint of a violation of an MIT policy, participating in the Institute’s complaint resolution process (whether as a complainant, a witness, an investigator, or in any other capacity), or opposing a violation of an MIT policy.

 Responsibilities of Supervisors

 The responsibilities of supervisors include understanding and fairly administering Institute and departmental policies concerning employees, setting work standards, and providing an inclusive environment that fosters open communication regarding work-related issues.
 Supervisors are expected to oversee their employees’ performance – managing and evaluating work, providing feedback, recognizing work well done and addressing unsatisfactory performance – and to provide opportunities for professional growth and development.